 Associate Principal Percussion

-As a chamber musician,Suter has toured and performed with Yo-Yo Ma, Cuban latin jazz legend Paquito D'Rivera, Brazilian guitarists the Assad Brothers, New York City Ballet, Essential Music, jazz saxophonist Sam Newsome, Persian kemancheh virtuoso Kayhan Kalhor, genre-defying string quartet Brooklyn Rider, Dance Brazil and the Indian cross cultural ensemble Hum.
+As a chamber musician Suter has toured with Yo-Yo Ma in support of his Obrigado Brazil recording alongside Cuban Latin Jazz legend Paquito D'Rivera and Brazilian guitarists the Assad Brothers.
+He has performed with New York City Ballet, Essential Music, Persian kemancheh virtuoso Kayhan Kalhor, genre-defying string quartet Brooklyn Rider, Dance Brazil and the Indian cross cultural ensemble HUM.

-Suter is a founding member of the world beat piano trio: The New Power Trio.
-With the Trio he has recorded three CD's; The New Power Trio, Echo Park and NPT 2004.
+Suter is a founding member of the world beat piano trio, The New Power Trio.
+With the Trio he has recorded three CDs: The New Power Trio, Echo Park and NPT 2004.
 The Trio has performed at such venues as the Knitting Factory, the Museum of Modern Art in NYC, Piccolo Spoleto Festival, the Atlanta Jazz Festival and Grand Performances in Los Angeles.

-Suter has appeared at the Spoleto Festival, Tanglewood Festival, Smithsonian Folklife Festival, Lincoln Center Festival and has recorded for SonyBMG, Harmonia Mundi, Koch International, Mode, In a Circle Records, BIS, Instant Encore and Dorian labels.
+Suter has appeared at the Spoleto Festival, Tanglewood Festival, Smithsonian Folklife Festival, Lincoln Center Festival and has recorded for Sony BMG, Harmonia Mundi, Koch International, Mode, In a Circle Records, BIS, Instant Encore and Dorian labels.